Deep Image Prior: Applications

-\paragraph{Natural pre-image.} The natural pre-image method of~\cite{mahendran15understanding} is a \emph{diagnostic} tool to study the invariances of a lossy function, such as a deep network, that operates on natural images.
+The natural pre-image method of~\cite{mahendran15understanding} is a \emph{diagnostic} tool to study the invariances of a lossy function, such as a deep network, that operates on natural images.
 Let $\Phi$ be the first several layers of a neural network trained to perform, say, image classification.
-The pre-image is the set $\Phi^{-1}(\Phi(x_0)) = \{ x \in \mathcal{X} : \Phi(x) = \Phi(x_0)\}$ of images that result in the \emph{same representation} $\Phi(x_0)$.
+The pre-image is the set

+of images that result in the \emph{same representation} $\Phi(x_0)$.
 Looking at this set reveals which information is lost by the network, and which invariances are gained.